-STUDENT EMPLOYMENT PROGRAM - Full-time resident students are given the option of participating in the Student Employment Program to help defray a portion of their college costs.
+STUDENT EMPLOYMENT PROGRAM - Full-time resident students are given the option of participating in the Student Employment Program.
+Earnings from this program are paid directly to the account that is supplied by the student, and do not reduce the amount due on the student billing statement.
 The Student Employment Program is not guaranteed Financial Aid and must be earned by the student.
 Students attending under the employee tuition grant policy will not be eligible for this program.

-FEDERAL WORK STUDY PROGRAM - This is a federally funded program that provides jobs for undergraduate students who need financial aid.
-Awards range up to \$1,870 per year.
+FEDERAL WORK STUDY PROGRAM - This is a federally funded program that provides jobs for undergraduate students who have financial need.
+Awards range up to \$1,900 per year.
 Federal College Work Study is not guaranteed Financial Aid and must be earned by the student.
+These earnings are paid directly to a bank account supplied by the student and do not reduce the amount due on the student billing statement.